 To gauge the success of your retention videos, try performing a cohort analysis.
 A cohort analysis groups users by sign-up date and allows you to understand their behavior after sign-up.
 For example, if a video sent (perhaps via email) to a group of folks a certain number of days after sign-up reduces churn compared to those other cohorts, then you have found some retention success!

 As part of our content strategy, we often send existing customers video production tips that can help them succeed with our product — and any other video projects they might want to try.
 We believe that these types of videos should be helpful regardless of whether or not the topic ties directly into our core product.
 Hopefully, by helping people make better videos, we are continuing to add value to our customers' lives over time.

 “We believe that these types of videos should be helpful regardless of whether or not the topic ties directly into our core product.”

 Take this in-depth video from our video producer, Trevor, for instance.
-Over seven minutes of super valuable content, free for all to consume and ready for anyone to apply!
+Seven minutes of super valuable content, free for all to consume and ready for anyone to apply!

 This video is also a great example of how some videos can be used in multiple stages of the marketing funnel.
 We post these videos on our blog, which boosts both awareness and consideration.
 It’s a two-fer!
 What a steal.